-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Denmark.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in South Africa.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Austria.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Chile.

 The OECD Working Group on Bribery in International Transactions has repeatedly over 15 years urged Argentina to strengthen its efforts to fight corruption and foreign bribery.
 During that time, the Working Group has recommended that Argentina change its laws to hold companies liable for corruption and to extend jurisdiction to Argentines who commit foreign bribery overseas.

 A high-level Working Group mission will visit Buenos Aires on 26-27 April 2016 and meet senior Argentine government officials.

 21 April 2016, Paris: The OECD will host a High-Level Meeting on boosting the impact of anti-corruption reforms in Eastern Europe and Central Asia.

 International trade is a motor of the global economy and represents increasingly large volumes of exchanged goods, services, and financial flows.
 Yet, corruption in the trade chain hampers economic activity and entails important health and safety risks for societies.The 2016 OECD Integrity Forum will put the spotlight on this hidden tariff.

 16 March 2016, Paris: Chaired by the Italian Minister of Justice, Andrea Orlando, the OECD will host a Ministerial Meeting on the Anti-Bribery Convention to discuss measures to strengthen implementation of the Convention and to exchange ideas on combating foreign bribery and emerging issues.